zxcfer/ferpython/_posts/architecture/ddd.md

 ## Architectural Concepts

-Hexagonal Architecture, Onion Architecture, Screaming Architecture, DCI, and BCE are discussed as different architectural approaches for system design.
+Hexagonal Architecture, Onion Architecture and Screaming Architecture are discussed as different architectural approaches for system design.
 These architectures aim to achieve separation of concerns and consist of layers for business rules and interfaces.

 ## Common Characteristics